 Does the Moto G 71 have Gorilla Glass?

-For starters, the Motorola Moto G71 5G spec shows off a 6.4-inch AMOLED with a resolution of 1080 x 2400 pixels.
+The Motorola Moto G71 5G spec shows off a 6.4-inch AMOLED with a 1080 x 2400 pixels resolution.
 So the resolution gives you a great view.
 G71 used premium Gorilla Glass to ensure the safety of the display.

 Does the Moto G71 have a compass sensor?